-RISC (UK) Limited ("RISC") prepared a report dated 14 February 2023 (the "RISC report"), in which it evaluated at year-end 2023, the oil and natural gas Reserves and Contingent Resources attributable to Prime Oil & Gas Coöperatief U.A. ("Prime").
+RISC (UK) Limited ("RISC") prepared a report dated 14 February 2025 (the "RISC report"), in which it evaluated at year-end 2024, the oil and natural gas Reserves and Contingent Resources attributable to Prime Oil & Gas Coöperatief U.A. ("Prime").
 Africa Oil Corp ("AOC") holds a 50% shareholding interest in Prime.
-For the purposes of this Statement, the disclosed Reserves, Resources and other information pertain to 50% of Prime's interests in offshore Nigeria: Oil Mining Lease ("OML") 127; Petroleum Mining Leases ("PML") 2, PML 3 and PML 4; and Petroleum Prospecting License (PPL) 261.
+For the purposes of this Statement, the disclosed Reserves, Resources and other information pertain to 50% of Prime's interests in offshore Nigeria: Petroleum Mining Leases ("PML") 2, PML 3, PML 4 and PML52; and Petroleum Prospecting Licenses (PPL) 261 and PPL 2003.

-Prime holds an 8% Working Interest in OML 127 and a 16% Working Interest in PML 2, PML 3, PML 4 and PPL 261.
+Prime holds an 8% Working Interest in PML52 and PPL 2003 and a 16% Working Interest in PML 2, PML 3, PML 4 and PPL 261.

-OML 127 contains part of the producing Agbami field.
-Agbami has been unitised over OML 127 and OML 128 approximately 62.5% and 37.5% respectively.
+PML 52 contains part of the producing Agbami field.
+Agbami has been unitised over PML 52 and OML 128, approximately 62.5% and 37.5%, respectively.
 PML 2 contains the producing Akpo field.
 PML 3 contains the producing Egina field.
 PML 4 contains the planned Preowei development.
 PPL 261 contains the Egina South discovery.

-We note that PML 2, PML 3, PML 4 and PPL 261 cover the area formerly known as OML 130.
-The change of names in 2023 related to the licence renewal under the Petroleum Industry Act (PIA).
+We note that PML 2, PML 3, PML 4 and PPL 261 cover the area formerly known as OML 130 and that PML 52 covers the area formerly known as OML 127.
+The change of licence numbering in 2023/4 related to the licence renewal under the Petroleum Industry Act (PIA).

 The contents of the RISC report and RISC's estimates of Reserves are based on data provided to RISC by AOC or released to RISC by Prime.
 RISC has accepted, without independent verification, the accuracy and completeness of these data.
-All information provided to RISC was as at year-end 2023 and, accordingly, some of this information may not be representative of current conditions.
+All information provided to RISC was as of year-end 2024, and accordingly, some of this information may not be representative of current conditions.

-Standard geological and engineering techniques accepted by the petroleum industry were used in estimating Resources.
-These techniques rely on engineering and geo-scientific interpretation and judgement; hence the Resources included in this Statement are estimates only and should not be construed to be exact quantities.
+Standard geological and engineering techniques accepted by the petroleum industry were used to estimate Resources.
+These techniques rely on engineering and geo-scientific interpretation and judgement; hence the Resources included in this Statement are estimates only and should not be construed as exact quantities.
 It should be recognised that such estimates of Reserves may increase or decrease in future if there are changes to the technical interpretation, economic criteria or regulatory requirements.
 In assessing Undeveloped Reserves, RISC makes judgements related to the success of future operations and delivery of projects in accordance with the operator's current plans and RISC's opinion of likely plans.
 The classification of Undeveloped Reserves further relies upon RISC's opinion of the firm intent of the joint venture partnership to proceed with projects.
 It is possible that plans may change in the future.

-RISC estimated the Net Present Value (NPV) of future revenue of Prime's properties before and after taxes, at various discount rates.
+RISC estimated the Net Present Value (NPV) of future revenue of Prime's properties before and after taxes at various discount rates.
 Assumptions and qualifications relating to costs, prices for future production and other matters are summarized in the notes to the tables.
 It should not be assumed that the estimated future net revenue represents the fair market value of the Reserves.
 There is no assurance that the escalating price and cost assumptions will be realised.
-The Reserves and revenue estimates set forth in this report are estimates only and the actual Reserves and revenue may be greater or less than those calculated.
+The Reserves and revenue estimates outlined in this report are estimates only, and the actual Reserves and revenue may be greater or less than those calculated.

-All currency amounts in this Statement are United States dollars ("USD", "\$") unless otherwise indicated.
+All currency amounts in this Statement are in United States dollars ("USD", "\$") unless otherwise indicated.

-The operators of the Agbami, Akpo and Egina fields are also evaluating options to drill additional infill wells on these fields, blow down a gas reservoir, develop additional horizons and develop undeveloped discoveries.
+The operators of the Agbami, Akpo, and Egina fields are also evaluating options to drill additional infill wells, add incremental recovery projects, and develop undeveloped discoveries.
 These are classified as Contingent Resources.
-All of the Contingent Resources are included in the Appendix to this statement.
+All the Contingent Resources are included in the Appendix to this statement.